KLAHICAN LODGE BYLAWS

 3. Plan and carry out all Lodge Activities and Functions.

-4. Directly oversee the following committees:
+4. Directly oversee the following standing committees

-SECTION D. Treasurer shall:
+SECTION E. Treasurer shall:

 2. Periodically inventory Lodge merchandise and inform the Executive Committee of any items in short supply.